TMTLabs/Simple-NFT/README.md

 # Functionality

-More info coming soon.
+> More info coming soon...

 ## How to use

+For now the easiest way to use this smart contract is to copy the code into Remix and then deploy it to the JVM there.

+This gives you test accounts with test eth to do a "local" santity testing.

-More info coming soon.
+> More info coming soon...

 ## Structure